Kotlin/KEEP/proposals/var-capture-in-escaping-lambdas.md

 ```

 However, if a "read" is introduced alongside a visible reassignment, a warning would be reported.

+Case with only writes is different.
+It may still be suspicious concurrent code, but they do not contain this specific capture-by-reference trap: no read inside the escaping lambda observes a value changed by a visible reassignment.

 ```kotlin
 var r = 1